CLINICAL PSYCHOLOGIST

 Sinead has conducted research on eating disorders and body image that has been published peer-reviewed journals and presented at international conferences.
 She is passionate about utilising a framework of trauma-informed care and Health At Every Size in her work with disordered eating and body image.

-Sinead believes in the importance of creating a therapeutic environment that fosters collaboration, trust, and authenticity with her clients.
-Her therapeutic approaches include Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Schema Therapy, Cognitive Processing Therapy (CPT), Enhanced CBT for eating disorders (CBT-E), and Family-Based Therapy for eating disorders (FBT).
+Drawing on a belief in the importance of creating a therapeutic environment that fosters collaboration, trust, and authenticity with her clients, her therapeutic approaches include Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Schema Therapy, Cognitive Processing Therapy (CPT), Enhanced CBT for eating disorders (CBT-E), Eye Movement Desensitisation and Reprocessing (EMDR) and Family-Based Therapy for eating disorders (FBT).